easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_02_creating_easyconfig_files.md

 a generic easyblock does *not* start with '`EB_`', so you can easily distinguish it from a software-specific easyblock.

-Here are a couple of commonly used generic easyblocks:
+Here are a couple of commonly used [generic easyblocks](https://docs.easybuild.io/version-specific/generic-easyblocks/):

 * `ConfigureMake`: implements the standard `./configure`, `make`, `make install` installation procedure;
 * `CMakeMake`: same as `ConfigureMake`, but with `./configure` replaced with `cmake` for the configuration step;
-* `PythonPackage`: implements the installation procedure for a single Python package, by default using "`python setup.py install`" but other methods like using "`pip install`" are also supported;
+* `PythonPackage`: implements the installation procedure for a single Python package, by default using "`python setup.py install`" or "`pip install`" depending on the version, but other methods are also supported;
 * `Bundle`: a simple generic easyblock to bundle a set of software packages together in a single installation directory;
 * `PythonBundle`: a customized version of the `Bundle` generic easyblock to install a bundle of Python packages in a single installation directory;